karetkaz/Cmpl/extras/Reference/Language.md

 ### pointer
 `pointer` is a data type whose value refers directly to (or "points to") another value.
-It contains static utility functions for low level memory operations (memset, memcpy, ...).
+It contains utility functions for low level memory operations (memset, memcpy, ...).

 Using it as a function with an identifier argument, it will return the address of the variable.
 This might be useful to compare if variable references point to the same value or object.